United States Intelligence Community Oversight: Hearings, investigations, and reports

 Hearings are a means to request information from officials and experts.
 Hearings are usually adversarial in nature and try to ensure that the agencies comply with laws, and that administrative policies reflect the public interest.
 Oversight hearings inquire about the efficiency, financial system, and effectiveness of agency operations.
 Hearings may be closed to the public depending on the nature of the hearing.
 Following a hearing, questions for the record (QFRs or "kew-fers") may be submitted to witnesses and agencies.

+Congress is allowed to investigate almost any and all issues, Congressional Committees have subpoena power.
+This compels the production of testimony or records, and failure to respond constitutes Contempt of Congress.
+Most Congressional investigations end with the Investigating Committee producing a report(s).
+Typically, there are two reports, one from the majority party and one from the minority party.
+However, there are times a single, bipartisan report is submitted.

-Congress is allowed to investigate almost all issues, most Congressional investigations produce a report.
-An example of a Congressional investigation, is the Senate investigation on pre-war intelligence which produced the Report on Pre-War Intelligence on Iraq.
-Another example is the joint House and Senate Intelligence Committees inquiry after 9/11; the report produced presented the findings, conclusions, a discussion, and a series of recommendations.
+An example of a Congressional investigation into the Intelligence Community, is the Senate investigation on pre-war intelligence which produced the Report on Pre-War Intelligence on Iraq.
+Another example is the joint House and Senate Intelligence Committees inquiry after the September 11 attacks; the report produced presented the findings, conclusions, a discussion, and a series of recommendations.
 The effectiveness of Congressional investigations is often criticized because Congress through its budgetary powers and oversight responsibilities has influence over the community, and therefore the question becomes can Congress be objective about its own actions.

 The Government Accountability Office (GAO) also known as the investigative arm of Congress, helps Congress with oversight of federal programs and provides Congress with insight into ways to make government more efficient, effective, ethical and equitable (it also provides forecasts of long-term trends and challenges) by producing reports.